sr-gi/bolt13/13-watchtowers.md

 #### Rationale

-Freeing expired appointment from the tower (after a channel clousure or breach) should be beneficial for both parties.
-From the tower side, it allows to reduce the load and free space, for the user side, it recovers space that was used by expired appointments, so it can be used to back up new channel updates.
+Freeing expired appointment from the tower (after a channel clousure or breach) is beneficial for both parties.
+From the tower side, it reduces the load and free space, for the user side, it recovers space that was used by expired appointments, so it can be used to back up new channel updates.

 ### The `deletion_accepted` message